Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Introduction

-Even though much work has focused on improving a single DM, rarely have people studied combinations of diffusion models, ignoring the vast collection of DMs created by everyday users.
-To the best of our knowledge, we are the first to study image generation using multiple DMs and the transfer of information between diffusion models.
-We propose \textbf{Di}ffusion Cock\textbf{tail} (\textbf{Ditail}) that is readily applicable to existing DMs without further training/fine-tuning, thus allowing us to utilize the abundant and fast-growing DM resources efficiently and effectively. \looseness=-1
+Even though much work has focused on improving a single DM, rarely have people studied the combinations of diffusion models, ignoring the vast collection of DMs created by everyday users.
+To the best of our knowledge, we are the first to study image generation using multiple DMs and the transfer of information in between.
+We propose \textbf{Di}ffusion Cock\textbf{tail} (\textbf{Ditail}), a simple yet effective method that is readily applicable to existing DMs without further training/fine-tuning, thus allowing us to utilize the abundant and fast-growing DM resources efficiently and effectively. \looseness=-1

-Ditail enables us to accurately transfer the content/structure information between two DMs during the diffusion process.
-Given two DMs with different styles (e.g., one fine-tuned with watercolor images and the other fine-tuned with line art), in addition to the two images generated by the two DMs individually, Ditail creates two new images, each of which exhibits the style of one DM while complying with the structure of the other DM.
-This allows users to first generate images using $m$ DMs independently, identify images with desirable contents and styles, and apply Ditail to mix the content and styles for more satisfying results.
-Ditail can, in principle, generate $\mathcal{O}(m^2)$ novel images that are not obtainable using a single model from the existing $m$ DMs, which greatly increases the generation flexibility and diversity.
-DMs with specialized styles or content could get more applications by incorporating other models using Ditail. \looseness=-1

-Moreover, Ditail is extensible to the style transfer of an input image that is not necessarily generated by a DM.
-We propose a novel style transfer task: the target style is set according to a generative model, namely a style model, as opposed to a target style image in the classic style transfer setting.
-Given a reference image and a target style DM, we first extract the content information of the reference image using a general-purpose base DM model (e.g., Stable Diffusion 1.5) and then apply Ditail to transfer style from the base model to the target style model.
-If no target style model is available, we can fine-tune a DM using a set of style images, thereby essentially composing a mixed target style based on this set of images.
-At the cost of collecting more images and fine-tuning the model, we benefit from richer information about the target style that no single image could provide. \looseness=-1
+Ditail enables us to transform the source image (that is not necessarily generated by a DM) to some target domains, using domain-specific DM checkpoints as proxies.
+By accurately transferring the content information between two DMs during the diffusion process, Ditail can, in theory, handle any-to-any transformation as long as we have DMs fine-tuned on certain domains.
+In other words, we explore a novel \textit{model-centric style transfer} paradigm, where the target style is set according to a generative model, as opposed to a target style image in the conventional style transfer setting.
+Given a source image and a target style DM (with optional LoRA), we first extract the content information from DDIM inversion~\cite{song2020denoising} and then apply Ditail to transform the image to the target domain via the target style DM.
+If no target style model is available, one can mix existing DM and LoRA checkpoints to tailor a novel target style or fine-tune a new checkpoint using a set of style images (essentially defining a target domain based on this set of images).
+In this way, we can benefit from robust stylization and manipulation capability that no single image could provide.